mugabodannyshafi/nestify/CODE_OF_CONDUCT.md

 ## Scope

-This Code of Conduct applies within all project spaces, including GitHub issues, pull requests, and any other communication channels related to nestForge.
+This Code of Conduct applies within all project spaces, including GitHub issues, pull requests, and any other communication channels related to nestify.

 ## Enforcement